Make an Appointment: [email protected] | 804-210-5511

 • Personality Disorders

-Eye Movement Desensitization and Reprocessing (EMDR) can be done during routine 45-60 minute psychotherapy sessions, typically in a weekly or every other week format.
+Eye Movement Desensitization and Reprocessing (EMDR) can be done during routine 45-60 minute psychotherapy sessions at our office in Richmond or virtually, typically in a weekly or every other week format.
 When done this way, we’re working on identified memories over time.
-This can be a great way to pace the trauma healing and experience change with a longer term EMDR therapist.
-A benefit to doing EMDR this way is to have ongoing support through the change process and have continued support from your therapist over time.
+This can be a great way to pace the trauma healing and experience change with a longer-term trauma therapist.
+A benefit to doing EMDR therapy this way is to have ongoing support through the change process and have continued support from your therapist over time.
 Stephanie Schutte, LCSW provides EMDR in this format.